litmuschaos/v1-litmus-docs/docs/disk-loss.md

 - Ensure that the Litmus Chaos Operator is running
 - There should be administrative access to the platform on which the Kubernetes cluster is hosted, as the recovery of the affected could be manual.
 Example gcloud access to the project
 - Ensure that the `disk-loss` experiment resource is available in the cluster.
 If not, install from [here](https://hub.litmuschaos.io/api/chaos?file=charts/generic/disk-loss/experiment.yaml)
+- Ensure to create a secret object having the gcloud/aws configuration in the namespace of 'CHAOS_NAMESPACE'.

 ## Entry-Criteria